BurguerJohn/global_perceptual_similarity_loss/README.md

 ## Current state of the project:
 *GlobalPercLoss* is working very well, but I continue testing and trying to develop more optimized codes so it can run lighter during the backward pass.
-I am still testing various ways to normalize the tensors to improve the results for *NormalizedLoss*, which will likely undergo many changes.

 ## Experimentation with diffusion models:
-I began the development of this project to be used in conjunction with a personal project of mine, which uses RGB images as input.

-I started to wonder if this technique would work with diffusion models, so I conducted some quick tests and obtained some interesting results.
+This is just a experimentation to input a latent space tensor instead of a RGB image to dino.
 First, I took the DinoV2 model and trained a new "head layer" for it.
 Instead of accepting RGB images, I trained it to accept the Latent Space of Stable Diffusion 1.5.

-After that, all I needed to do was fine-tune an existing model of Stable Diffusion 1.5.
+After that, it can be used to fine-tune an existing model of Stable Diffusion 1.5, but probably will not give good results.

 If you like to test training Stable Diffusion 1.5, first download the pre-trained headers for Dino here: [Link](https://drive.google.com/drive/folders/1qcSn9LFIJHeUedPXRAu5DOj5l2Ywxxcn?usp=sharing)

 After that look at the *ExampleWithDinoLatentSpace.py* script.

-### Example Images:

-### What can be improved for Diffusion Loss:
-- The dino header was trained with [Tiny AutoEncoder for Stable Diffusion](https://github.com/madebyollin/taesd).
-It probably would be better trained with the default encoder for SD 1.5
-- The Dino Header is a bunch of conv2D throw together, a proper header may be able to improve the model.
-- I have zero experiencie training SD models, so someone with more experience may be able to get better results.
-- Instead of DINO, use a model like [Segment Anything](https://segment-anything.com/) to feed the prompts+latents to the loss function.